kiyolee/setdbg/README.md

 # setdbg

-A handy utility to set auto start-up debugger.
+This is a handy utility to set automatic start-up debugger.

 For Windows, registry setting "Image File Execution Options" is a well known method to start some debugger automatically whenever certiain